-- a) "If there are constant returns to scale with respect to physical capital, labor, and land taken together, then, considering technical knowledge as a fourth production factor, there will be increasing returns w.r.t. to all four production factors taken together."
-True or false?
-Explain why. - b) In cross-country growth regressions the estimated coefficient to country size (as measured by the log of population) is generally found to be close to zero and not significant (see for instance Barro and Sala-i-Martin, Economic Growth, 2nd ed., pp. 536-537).
-Some people interpret this finding as a rejection of the hypothesis that a larger population means larger capacity to create ideas.
-There is a serious problem, however, associated with using cross-country regression analysis as a test of this hypothesis.
-What can this problem be? - c) An important aspect of growth analysis is to pose good questions in the sense of questions that are both interesting and manageable.
-If we set aside some time for discussion in one of the remaining lectures, what question would you suggest should be discussed?
-Please, state your question in English.
+a) In cross-country growth regressions the estimated coefficient to country size (as measured by the log of population) is generally found to be close to zero and not significant (see for instance Barro and Sala-i-Martin, Economic Growth, 2nd ed., pp. 536-537).
+Some people interpret this finding as a rejection of the hypothesis that a larger population means larger capacity to create ideas promoting productivity.
+On the basis of a brief discussion, give your opinion on the issue.

+b) An important aspect of growth analysis is to pose good questions in the sense of questions that are both interesting and manageable (not too big).
+Such questions can be raised - and discussed - in the Discussion Forum to be set up in Absalon as well as possibly in one of the lectures or class sessions later in the semester.
+What question would you suggest should be discussed?
+Please, state the question in English.
+It would be fine if your question could provoke debate.